Trafficking Risk in Sub-Saharan African Supply Chains

 As in other countries, most workers in the cut flower supply chain are low-skilled female workers, suggesting a vulnerable workforce.[116]
 There are anecdotal reports of sexual harassment of female workers.
 [117]

-Workers in the flower sector in Ethiopia have reported that they have been barred from attempts to organize or bargain collectively.[123]
+Workers in the flower sector in Ethiopia have reported that they have been barred from any attempts at organizing or bargaining collectively.[114]

 Related Resources